 Wapta Lake Picnic Area

-Paget Peak Route Description
+Route Description

 From the car park, follow the Sherbrooke Lake/Paget Lookout trail.
 There will be a picnic shelter with a wildlife door to cross.
 Almost right after the door, the trail splits into two.
 You’ll want to hang a left towards Sherbrooke Lake and Paget Peak.
-It’s a well-worn path up to the Paget lookout.
-Getting to the lookout shelter takes 45 minutes to an hour.
-Stop here for beautiful views and to rest for a bit.

 When ready, continue on the trail behind the lookout shelter.
 Once you get past the trees, you’ll be on shale slopes that take you to the summit of Paget Peak.
 It’s here that the trail starts to fall apart into a boulder and scree field, and it’s more of a “choose your own adventure,” although there are parts that are well worn and parts where some have marked the best way up with cairns.

 When you reach the summit of Paget Peak, note that it is possible to continue along the northern ridge for 30-40 minutes for a higher viewpoint.
-As it was getting late when we reached the summit, we did not do this and instead took the time to enjoy views of Kicking Horse Pass and glaciated peaks of the Great Divide.
-When we descended, we decided we had just enough time to go see Sherbrooke Lake, which took an additional 45 minutes.
+As it was getting late when we reached the summit, we did not do this and instead took the time to enjoy views of Kicking Horse Pass and the glaciated peaks of the Great Divide.

+When we descended, we decided we had just enough time to go see Sherbrooke Lake, one of the most underrated lakes in the Rockies, which took an additional 45 minutes.
 If you have the energy, I would highly suggest adding on Sherbrooke Lake either before or after your scramble up Paget Peak.
-It’s downright stunning and sees very few visitors.
+It’s downright stunning and sees far fewer visitors than Emerald Lake, Lake Louise, or Moraine Lake.

-Gear We Recommend
+Gear We Recommend For Hiking in the Rockies

 The vast majority of hikes and easy scrambles in the Rockies, you’ll find us in our trusty Salomon Speedcross.